north carolina longleaf commitment grant

 - Applicants must complete the Free Application for Federal Student Aid (FAFSA).

 - Please note: There is not a separate Longleaf Commitment Grant application, as consideration for funding is automatic once the FAFSA is filed and local college verification is completed.
 Eligible students will receive an award letter from their community college's financial aid office.
-This is a newly created grant, please allow time for award letters to be sent in July 2021.
+This is a newly created grant, please allow time for award letters to be sent.

 - NC Community Colleges Longleaf Grant Program